Where to Stay in Kyoto First Time: 7 Best Areas

 Kyoto Station is not a sightseeing destination, the main activity here is shopping, and visiting some temples and museums nearby.

-The futuristic Kyoto Station Building is filled with shops and restaurants.
-There are several big shopping stores at Porta Underground Shopping Mall, The Cube Shopping Mall, and Isetan Department Store.
+The Kyoto Station Building is filled with shops and restaurants.
+It is home shopping stores like Porta Underground Shopping Mall, The Cube Shopping Mall, and Isetan Department Store.

 There are temples located close to the station like Nishi Honganji Temple, a World Heritage Site, as well as Higashi Honganji Temple, and To-ji Temple.